acoustic-content-samples/wchtools-cli/README.md

 ### Pushing, pulling, and deleting, by manifest
 A manifest file can be used to control the set of authoring artifacts that are acted upon by the wchtools commands.
 The push, pull, and delete actions all support using a manifest to specify which artifacts to perform the desired operation on.
 Likewise, the push, pull, delete and list commands can be used to generate a new manifest from your environment.
 The manifest file is a simple JSON list of artifacts grouped by artifact type.

-Please note that manifests just provide the wchtools commands with a list of artifacts to operate on, they cannot and do not change the behavior of WCH APIs.
+Please note that manifests just provide the wchtools commands with a list of artifacts to operate on, they cannot and do not change the behavior of Acoustic Content APIs.
 These manifest based commands are thus subject to the same validation and limitations those APIs provide.
 For instance, if other pages and/or content that are "not" listed in a manfiest refer to a content type listed in the manifest, you will not be able to delete that content type via manifest, until those pages and content are first removed (by UI or by another wchtools delete command).

 #### Manifest file location
 When a manifest is created, it is created in the /assets/dxconfig/manifests directory of the local working directory for the command.
 When specifying a manifest on the command line, you need only specify the name of the manifest, wchtools will automatically locate the manifest in the /assets/dxconfig/manifests directory.
 For example: